 People at higher risk for severe illness

 Certain medical conditions can increase your risk for illness or death from COVID-19 including heart, lung, liver, or kidney disease.
 There is also increased risk for those above sixty years of age, and those with diabetes, pregnancy, or sickle cell anemia.
 Those with compromised immune systems or cancer can also be at increased risk.
-Smoking and vaping can make it harder for your lungs to fight COVID-19, so now is a great time to stop if you haven't -- see You Can Quit for resources.
+Smoking and vaping can make it harder for your lungs to fight COVID-19, so now is a great time to stop if you haven't already -- see You Can Quit for resources.

 If you are immunocompromised or medically vulnerable, here are ways to reduce your risk.
 Also, we reserve appointments on Mondays from 8-9am for those who are immunocompromised or medically vulnerable.
 For more information, you may call UHS at 734-764-8320.